-Regarding the flight, be aware that you must book these flights at least three weeks in advance to get a seat.
+Be aware that you must book these flights at least three weeks in advance to get a seat (ideally sooner).

-While only a handful of tourists fly to Socotra (on my flight we didn’t even reach to 20 tourists) the rest of the Airbus A320 seats (a big plane) are filled with local Socotrans who need to fly to mainland Yemen for business, supplies, or medical visits (there’s only one hospital in Socotra and not good for medical emergencies or surgery).
+While only a handful of tourists fly to Socotra (on my flight, we didn’t even reach 20 tourists), the rest of the Yemenia Airbus A320 seats (a big plane) are filled with local Socotrans who need to fly to mainland Yemen for business, supplies, or medical visits (there’s only one hospital in Socotra and not good for medical emergencies or surgery).

 So, those single flights a week are always sold out.